MarcGabernet/MyZork_Hotel/README.md

 There is more than one ending, depending on the characteristics of the player when finsihing the game.

-This game was fully developed and designed by me: Marc Gabernet Rodríguez.
-The original idea of the setting was developed by me and the artist @enuji_robotto (Instagram) and is intened to be developed into a videogame in the future.
+This game was fully programmed by me: Marc Gabernet Rodríguez.
+The original idea of the setting and design was developed by me and the artist @enuji_robotto (Instagram) and is intened to be developed into a videogame in the future.

 There are pictures attached to the gitHub repository that show a layout of the hotel and the outside of the hotel.
 In the layout there are also shown the objects in their respective rooms (spoilers).